lilychughes/FishLifeExonCapture/README.md

 # Step 5: Find reading frames and filter exons

-To efficiently filter the reading frames for the exons, we need to collapse highly similar contigs produced by aTRAM, and then get the reading frame from exonerate.
-This will produce a exonerate_filtered.fa file for each exon that passes the filters.
+To efficiently filter the reading frames for the exons, we need to collapse identical contigs produced by aTRAM with CD-HIT, and then get the reading frame from exonerate.
+This will produce a exonerate_filtered.final_contigs.fa file for each exon that passes the filters.
+For a contig to pass to this final_contigs.fa file, it must have the correct reading frame as determined by exonerate.
+If only one contig assembled with the reading frame, the exon sequence passes directly to the final_contigs.fa file.
+If more than one contig assembled with the reading frame, the reading frames are compared with CD-HIT, and if they are 99% similar, the longer one will be passed onto the final_contigs.fa file.
+If the sequences are more divergent, they do not pass this filter.

-There are several versions of reading frames to use with Exonerate.
+There are several versions of reference reading frames to use with Exonerate.
 More can be added upon request.

 ***You will need cd-hit and exonerate in your path.
 You will also need biopython and python2.7.***